tensorflow/ngraph-bridge/diagnostics/README.md

 # Diagnostics tools

-What follows here is a collection of tools to help triage and diagnose misbehaving networks.
+What follows here is a collection of tools to help triage and diagnose or troubleshoot.

 Notation used: